Qarib Qarib Singlle: Plot

 Next morning the duo head to Gangtok, to meet his third girlfriend.
-A still seething Jaya reveals that she has accompanied Yogi only so that she could meet her ex-boyfriend from college, now a very famous person in the city.
-This revelation upsets Yogi but he goes along with the plan.
-They travel on a helicopter loaned by Jaya's ex-boyfriend.
-Jaya has a retching incident on the ride.
-Once on the ground she goes to the restroom to freshen up.
-There she meets a few elderly ladies from the beauty parlour she frequents, among them Mrs. Saluja.
-When they start mocking Jaya for her loveless life, she retorts saying she has been traveling with a date and since it didn't work out she now is going to meet up with an ex.
-This shuts them up.
+A still seething Jaya reveals that she has accompanied Yogi only so that she could meet her ex-boyfriend from college, now a very famous industrialist in the city.
+This revelation upsets Yogi.

 At the hotel Jaya puts on a beautiful saree and waits for her ex-boyfriend at a café, while Yogi books his return ticket and prepares to leave.
-They accidentally meet and Jaya chides Yogi stating that he is a selfish man stuck on his past and they should now part ways.
-Yogi replies that she is the same and as he departs asking if her ex-boyfriend is nearly as single as they both are.
-Jaya feels the sting of his remarks and proceeds to call everybody who till now took her for granted and asks them to call her back only if they want a friend and not a sitter.
-She removes her password which was "Manav135" from all her electronic devices.

-Jaya meets her ex—boyfriend and they spend some lovely time together at his home.
+Jaya meets her ex-boyfriend and they spend some lovely time together at his home.
 Yogi goes to see his third girlfriend who is a dance teacher.
 From the window he watches her dance lessons in progress.
 He leaves a note at her doorstep, which salutes her for her victories and then silently goes away.
-Back at the hotel he packs his bags and goes to Jaya's room when he finds her Laptop.
+Back at the hotel he packs his bags and goes to Jaya's room when he finds her laptop.
 She has created a webpage of Yogi's poems.
-He is touched by the gesture.
-Her brother turns up on the chat and asks if Yogi is her boyfriend?
 Realizing his feelings for Jaya, Yogi runs out.
 He gets into a ropeway car while searching for Jaya.
 Their paths cross and Jaya calls to him from an opposite car.
 An excited Yogi finally doesn't miss and makes the jump into the cable Car.
 The couple look at each other, smiling in a knowing way.

 Yogi asks her if she would share her water bottle with him, which she willingly does.